FRRouting/frr/doc/user/installation.rst

 Simply issue the command *make* in the root of the source directory and the software will be compiled.
 Cliff Notes versions of different compilation examples can be found in the Developer's Manual Appendix.
-If you have *any* problems at this stage, please send a bug report :ref:`Bug-Reports`.
+If you have *any* problems at this stage, please send a bug report :ref:`bug-reports`.

 ::